Deploy and use an environment that supports continuous build and test automation

 - On the left panel, select the default build definition instance.

-- Right-click and select Queue Build to trigger a build for your module and test module that is already checked into the VSTS source control.
+- Right-click and select Queue Build to trigger a build for your module and test module that is already checked into the Azure DevOps source control.

 Success or failure for the build will display, as shown by the following examples.
 View all builds.